MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 Meeting participants are also categorized by location and credentials.
 You can use both of these characteristics to specify which users can have access to specific meetings.
 Users can be divided broadly into the following categories:
 1.  **Usuários que pertencem ao locatário** &nbsp; &nbsp; Esses usuários têm uma credencial no Azure Active Directory para o locatário.<br/> a. *Inside corpnet* – These users are joining from inside the corporate network.<br/>b. *Remote users* – These users are joining from outside the corporate network.
 They can include employees who are working at home or on the road, and others, such as employees of trusted vendors, who have been granted enterprise credentials for their terms of service.
 Remote users can create and join conferences and act as presenters.
-2.  **Usuários que não pertencem ao locatário**&nbsp;&nbsp;Esses usuários não têm credenciais no Active Directory do Azure para o locatário.<br/>a. *usuários federados* -os usuários federados possuem credenciais válidas com parceiros federados e, portanto, são tratados como autenticados pelo SfBO.
-Os usuários federados podem participar de conferências e ser promovidos para os apresentadores depois de participarem da reunião, mas não podem criar conferências em empresas com as quais elas são federadas.<br/>b. *Anonymous Users* - Anonymous users do not have an Active Directory identity and are not federated with the tenant.
+2.  **Usuários que não pertencem ao locatário**&nbsp;&nbsp;Esses usuários não têm credenciais no Active Directory do Azure para o locatário.<br/>a.
+Usuários *Federados* - Os usuários federados possuem credenciais válidas com parceiros federados e, portanto, são tratados como autenticados pelo SfBO.
+Os usuários federados podem ingressar em conferências e ser promovidos aos apresentadores depois de ingressarem na reunião, mas não podem criar conferências nas empresas com as quais são federados.<br/>b. *Anonymous Users* - Anonymous users do not have an Active Directory identity and are not federated with the tenant.

 Customer data shows that many conferences involve external users.
 Those same customers also want reassurance about the identity of external users before allowing those users to join a conference.
 As the following section describes, SfBO limits meeting access to those user types that have been explicitly allowed and requires all user types to present appropriate credentials when entering a meeting.